Pavlo Lee

 Pavlo 'Pasha' Romanovych Lee (Павло «Паша» Романович Лі; 10 July 1988 – 6 March 2022) was a Ukrainian actor and television presenter.

+He enlisted immediately after the Russian invasion of Ukraine, and was killed in the battle of Irpin.

 Early life

 Lee was born in Yevpatoria, Crimea, to a Koryo-saram father and a Ukrainian mother.
 He also went by a variant spelling of his surname, Li.

 Career

 Lee was a television host for the Dom Channel.
 He had worked in theatre and a number of commercials, and was known for starring in the films Tini nezabutykh predkiv.
 Tayemnytsi molfara (2013), Shtolnya (2006), Pravilo boya (2017), Zustrich odnoklasnykiv (2019), and the voice dubbing of the popular English-language films The Lion King, Yesterday, BIOS and The Hobbit into Ukrainian; he was also the dubbing voice of television characters such as Eric Cartman in South Park, Steve Smith in American Dad!, Glenn Quagmire in Family Guy and Psyduck in Detective Pikachu.
 Most recently, he starred in the TV series Provincial (2021).